Last Updated: November 20, 2021

 Growth and sprawl are different, as we hope you'll come to appreciate.
 Do not be offended if we call it an urban or suburban issue and you are in a small town.
-We are just using the terms most commonly found in the research world.
+We are simply relying on the terms most commonly used.

 We will help you identify sprawl consequences for your metropolitan or micropolitan area.
 (A "micropolitan" area is one with a core city of at least 10,000 people, but fewer than 50,000.
 So if you live a mile outside a town of 12,000 folks, you live in a micropolitan area.)

-At the sprawling edge of the city, and further in if the sprawl tendency has been ongoing for the last 50 or 60 years, traffic seems to become ever more severe.
+At the sprawling edge of the city, and further in if the sprawl tendency has been ongoing for the last 50 or 60 years, traffic seems to become ever more congested.

-But beyond that, the fact is that there are few true town centers where multiple errands can be accomplished during one trip.
+But beyond household patterns, the fact is that there are few true town centers where multiple errands can be accomplished during one trip.
 The downtowns of large cities usually don't afford convenient grocery shopping and the dry cleaner adjacent to the major department store.
+In fact, "major department stores" are mostly a nostalgic idea instead of a reality in all but the largest cities.

-If big box stores (large discount stores) are more your price range, you may be able to take care of a few needs nearby, but adjoining restaurants and services tend to be set up for you to drive to them, rather than walk.
+As big box stores (large discount stores) have become the store of choice for many people, they may be able to take care of a few needs nearby, but adjoining restaurants and services tend to be set up for customers to drive to them, rather than walk.

 If you don't drive, you're in for a tough time in most areas.
 Each metropolitan area offers a few pedestrian-friendly walkable communities where you can find shops, restaurants, banks, and some services, but often keeping a grocery store in these locations is a hard sell.
 As the pandemic hit small merchants, keeping the storefronts full in even very attractive areas has become difficult.